roopasingarapu/SimpleOnlineSystemForRestaurant/README.md

 # SimpleOnlineSystemForRestaurant

-Implemented a simple online system (CRUD operations) for Restaurant using PHP, javaScript, HTML and MySQL.
+Implemented a simple online system (CRUD operations) for Restaurant using PHP, jQuery, HTML and MySQL.